antoinecarme/pyaf/README.md

 provided when possible.

 Bug reports, Improvement requests, Documentation, Hints and Test scripts are welcome.
-Please use the Github platform for these tasks.
+Please use the GitHub platform for these tasks.

 Documentation
 ----------------